Intipy/phidnet/README.md

 ---------

 ## 1. Introduction to phidnet
-  * Phidnet is a library developed for neural network construction and deep learning.
+  * Phidnet is a library developed for neural network construction for deep learning, machine learning, and statistics.

 ---------